cadetill/gmlib_v2/README.md

 Help file generated with [PasDoc](https://github.com/pasdoc/pasdoc/) by Michalis Kamburelis

+GMLib was developed and tested on Delphi 11.1 but (theoretically) you can compile it in previous versions that include generics and the new Json units.

+GMLib demos have been tested in Windows 10 and Windows 11.

 ## What part of the Google Maps API is implemented?

 The following Google Maps API classes are currently implemented